Gautam Malkani

-Gautam Malkani (born 27 August 1976) is a journalist and the author of the novel Londonstani.
+Gautam Malkani (born 27 August 1976) is a British journalist and the author of the novel Londonstani.
 He has worked for The Financial Times on its UK news desk in London, at the Washington bureau, and was an associate editor on the FT Weekend Magazine, after a spell on the newspaper's Business Life section.

 Biography

 He was born in Hounslow, London on 27 August 1976.
-Malkani's mother was a Ugandan of Indian descent.
+Malkani's father is Sindhi and his mother was a Ugandan of Indian descent.
 He studied Social and Political Sciences at Christ's College, Cambridge.
 Malkani currently resides in London.